Photography BA (Hons)

 - Our student work is increasingly getting recognised within the photographic world.
 Our industry partners are high profile and recent student work placements include the prestigious photography agency Magnum.
 In addition, we have a number of interns working for the BBC.

-260 points from GCE A Levels (or equivalent) including a qualification in an art related subject plus GCSE English language and maths at grade C or above and Key skills are accepted as equivalent.
+240 points from GCE A Levels (or equivalent) including a qualification in an art related subject plus GCSE Maths at grade D or above and English Language at grade C or above; Key skills are accepted as equivalent.
 Selection is based on a portfolio interview, after which you may be required to complete a Foundation Year or Foundation Diploma before progressing to the degree course.

 - Sandwich, 4 Years